simonesilvestroni/m2m-website/_pages/uses.md

 ### Text editors and terminal

 Same as with Digital Audio Workstations, I’ve been back and forth trying plenty of text editors on multiple operating systems.
 I recently went back to the cross-platform **Sublime Text**, upgrading my old license to v4, because of the reasons so well [explained by Nikita](https://tonsky.me/blog/sublime/).
 For pure markdown editing, I prefer **iA Writer**.
+I use the font from iA Writer in Sublime as well.

 I only use the **Terminal** application that comes with the system I’m using: Apple’s integrated Terminal, currently customized with [Starship](https://starship.rs/), Microsoft’s Windows Terminal and whatever console I find on Linux.

-On both editor and terminal, I use the font [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).
+On terminal I use the nerd font version of Source Code Pro.

 ### Internet and communication

 **Firefox** is my daily browser.
 Extensions: **uBlock Origin**, Bitwarden, Decentraleyes, MarkDownload, OneTab, Reader View.
 A clean copy of [Brave](https://brave.com/) and Safari are used for website testing and debug.

-My email client is [Protonmail](https://protonmail.com/).
+My email provider is [Protonmail](https://protonmail.com/).
 I periodically perform a full download of my emails through their custom export tool, for backup purposes.

 ### Image manipulation

-**Figma** on all platforms; *Sketch** v59, **Pixelmator** and **Graphic Converter** on macOS.
+**Figma** on all platforms; **Sketch** v59, **Pixelmator** and **Graphic Converter** on macOS.

 ### Office and Desktop publishing